NUMBER PLATE BUYING GUIDE

 Getting the Right Shape

-If you are looking for a shaped plate make sure its fits your model year.
+If you are looking for a shaped number plate make sure its fits your model year.
 On the Fourdot PlateCreator you can see what shaped plates fit the model year vehicles.

 It is always advisable to fix your plates with strong adhesive pads rather than screwing.
 When number plates are perforated to allow for screw holes the usually quickly deteriorate due to water ingress and delamination.